Campbell sees sales lower than long-term goal

 With the move, it will expand into the produce section, an area of the supermarket that gets more foot traffic than the center of the store, where most of Campbell's existing products are.

+Morrison's turnaround plans have included investing more in advertising, as opposed to promotions, which over time, reduce profits and erode brand equity.

+Morrison said in May the company had hit the point of stabilization.

-Through Monday's close, Campbell shares were down 1 percent so far this year.
-The Dow Jones Food and Beverage Index .DJUSFB, by contrast, rose more than 5 percent over the same period.
+Campbell shares are down 1 percent so far this year.
+The Dow Jones Food and Beverage Index .DJUSFB, by contrast, is up more than 5 percent over the same period.

-Shares were down 45 cents, or 1.4 percent, at $32.40 on the New York Stock Exchange on Tuesday afternoon.
+Shares were down 18 cents, or 0.5 percent, at $32.67 on the New York Stock Exchange on Tuesday morning.

-(Reporting by Martinne Geller in Camden, New Jersey and Nivedita Bhattacharjee in Chicago; Editing by Maureen Bavdek, Jeffrey Benkoe and Leslie Gevirtz)
+(Reporting by Martinne Geller in Camden, New Jersey and Nivedita Bhattacharjee in Chicago; Editing by Maureen Bavdek and Jeffrey Benkoe)